May 10, 2006

 certification, so low?

-- CFI Bruce: Some people
+- CFI Bruce: Some people just realize that

 CFI, and sometimes just the teaching technique

 - CFI Joe: Agrees that flying is not for

 everyone, but also agrees that anyone can learn to fly.

 - What should a student look for when selecting a CFI?